-How the Iowa DOT prepares for the winter travel season
+Iowa DOT ready for winter

 The Iowa DOT primarily uses salt brine, a simple solution of standard rock salt and water, to help with winter roadway maintenance.
-It can be used to pretreat roadways before a storm, thus preventing snow and ice from sticking to the pavement.
+It can be used to pretreat roadways before a storm, thus preventing snow and ice from bonding to the pavement.
 Brine is also used to prewet salt before it leaves the truck, increasing its ability to melt snow and ice and helps keep it on the roadway surface.

 You may wonder why Iowa DOT trucks sometimes spray brine on sunny days.
 Frost is a major safety factor this time of year.
 The Iowa DOT’s proactive approach of spraying brine on areas prone to frost prevents the formation of an icy layer, which typically occurs on cold, clear nights.
 Frost is hard to see on the road’s surface and most people don’t expect it.
 These unexpected encounters with a frost-covered bridge or roadway can be particularly treacherous when traveling at higher rates of speed, making it more difficult to maintain control of your vehicle.